filyp/autocorrect/README.md

 Todo
 ==========
 - capitalized words shouldn't be corrected into uncapitalized
-- some words are corrected to implausible versions
+- some words are corrected to implausible versions (see english2 in unit_tests)
 - python2 doesn't support correction with polish special chars